FINNGEN/autoreporting/README.md

 top_report_out: A tsv report of variant groups.
 Information about the associated phenotypes, functional variants and credible set variants is included.
 More specific match information is presented in report_out.
 Functional variants and associations are divided into two columns, `_relaxed` and `_strict`.
 The `_relaxed`-columns show the functional variants/associations for the whole group, and `_strict`-columns show the functional variants/associations for 1) the credible set in case grouping around credible sets, 2) for variants in the group whose p-value is under the p-value threshold in case of other grouping methods.

 __Script function__:
 The comparison script takes in a filtered and annotated variant tsv file, and reports if those variants have been announced in earlier studies.
-The comparison can be done against GWAS Catalog, an online variant database, external summary statistics, or both.
-Additional phenotypes of interest can be added using the ```--efo-codes``` flag.
+The comparison can be done against GWAS Catalog, an online variant database, or against an additional dataresource.
+Phenotypes of interest can be added using the `--efo-codes` flag.
 If these phenotypes are present in the compared associations, they are presented on the top report on their own column.
 The GWAS Catalog API access can be controlled using parameters ```--gwascatalog-threads```, ```--gwascatalog-pval``` and ```--gwascatalog-width-kb```.
 The ```--gwascatalog-threads``` parameters decides how many concurrent connections to the GWAS Catalog are allowed.
 This is not limited by the number of logical cores in your computer's processor.
 The ```--gwascatalog-pval``` parameter sets the threshold for associations from GWAS Catalog: If the association has a smaller p-value, it is included.
 The ```--gwascatalog-width-kb``` parameter is not currently used.
 Optionally, genome-wide significant variants can also be tested for LD against database associations using the flag ```--check-for-ld```.
 Variants for which the ld value is larger than `--ld-treshold` value are reported.
 Same parameters that were used in gws_fetch.py, like ```--plink-memory``` and ```--ld-panel-path``` need to be used.
 However, these results are not incorporated to the top report.

 ##  5. <a name='WDLpipeline'></a>WDL pipeline

 The WDL pipeline can be used to run a set of phenotypes as a batch job on a Cromwell server.
 There are two pipelines to choose from: the ```autoreporting.wdl``` pipeline assigns a container for each phenotype, which creates a lot of overhead per phenotype.
 The ```autoreporting_partially_serialized.wdl``` pipeline groups multiple phenotypes per one container, and therefore reduces the overhead per phenotype.
 <!--
 The WDL pipeline can be used to run multiple phenotypes as a batch job on a cromwell server.
 This is very useful for e.g. processing all of the phenotypes in one data release.
 There are two different pipelines: the autoreporting.wdl is run parallel per phenotype, in that every phenotype gets its own container.
 This is easy to implement, but due to the large files necessary to run these pipelines (such as the LD panel), the initialization of the containers takes a substantial amount of the total processing time.
 The autoreporting_partially_serialized.wdl pipeline divides the phenotypes into smaller groups, which are then processed one group per container.
 This amortizes the time taken in downloading resources between the phenotypes in a group, lowering total machine time required to process all phenotypes, but possibly increasing the total time to process all phenotypes (as the time taken to process all phenotypes is the time of the slowest container).
 The size of these groups is changeable.
 The parameters in the json resource file are similarly named as the parameters in the command line.  -->